Blue Ox Millworks & Historic Park

-Antique woodworking machinery from the late 1800s and the early 1900s, used in the production of custom millwork in the main woodworking building, sawmill building and moulder building.
+- Antique woodworking machinery from the late 1800s and the early 1900s, used in the production of custom millwork in the main woodworking building, sawmill building and moulder building.

-The world's largest functioning collection of human powered equipment from Barnes Manufacturing.
+- The world's largest functioning collection of human powered equipment from Barnes Manufacturing.

-A blacksmith & machine shop where ornamental iron work and hardware is made.
+- Blacksmith & machine shop where ornamental iron work and hardware is made.

-A printshop where the Blue Ox's School's annual yearbook is run on antique letterpress machines.
+- Printshop where the Blue Ox's School's annual yearbook is run on antique letterpress machines.

-A boat building shop - The Corrina Bella, a forty foot traditional sailing vessel, is being built as a project of the Blue Ox Community School.
+- Boat building shop - The Corrina Bella, a forty foot traditional sailing vessel, is being built as a project of the Blue Ox Community School.

-From Fourth Street (Hwy 101 South) turn right onto X Street and follow to the end.
+Directions: From Fourth Street (Hwy 101 South) turn right onto X Street and follow to the end.
 From Fifth Street (Hwy 101 North), turn left on V Street, follow down to Third or Second Street, then turn right and drive two blocks to X; turn left and follow to end.